juhkure/IdleScape/README.md

 ## Windows

-You can follow the Linux steps mostly the same, however there's few steps that you might want to look out for:
+You can follow the Linux steps down below mostly the same, however there's few steps that you might want to look out for:

 ```
 $ python3 -m venv venv